sommerfeld-io/release-watcher/README.md

 The app queries the GitHub Releases API for the latest releases of the specified repositories.
 E.g. <https://api.github.com/repos/argoproj/argo-cd/releases/latest>.
 That means pre-releases are not included in the output.

-The versions) overview for the [list of repos as specified in this repository](components/taskfile.yml is written to [`components/work/versions.md`](components/work/versions.md).
+The versions overview for the [list of repos as specified in this repository](components/taskfile.yml) is written to [`components/work/versions.md`](components/work/versions.md).

 The [DevContainer Configuration](.devcontainer/Dockerfile) from this repository provides a ready-to-use environment with all necessary tools pre-installed.
 You can use it to run the playbook without additional setup.